ormond5/hello-world/README.md

 My favorite thing to do is eat pizza, play sports and laugh.

 Please bare with me while I am re-organizing my github!

-Thank you for understanding
+Thank you for coming, please let me know if you have any questions!